Detailed Guide to the Form 990

 - More Resources

 All nonprofit organizations are now required to file some version of the Form 990 each year.
-Starting with tax year 2009 (returns filed in 2010), an organization that has not filed for 3 consecutive years will automatically lose it's tax exempt status.
-Returns are due on the 15th of the fifth month following the end of your fiscal year--May 15 for calendar year filers.
+Starting with tax year 2009 (returns filed in 2010), an organization that has not filed for three consecutive years will automatically lose its tax exempt status.
+Unlike personal income tax returns, returns are due by the 15th day of the fifth month after the close of an organization’s tax year.
+For example, if a land trust’s tax year closes on December 31, its 990 is due by the following May 15.

-For tax years 2010 and later, the filing requirements are:
+For tax years 2010 and later (filed in 2011 and later), the filing requirements are:

-Organizations with annual gross receipts of $50,000 or less must file the (also called the Form 990-N).
-Read more about the e-Postcard .
+- Organizations with annual gross receipts normally less than or equal to $50,000 must file the e-Postcard (also called the Form 990-N).
+Read more about the e-Postcard here »

 Land trusts should take special note of the following parts of the core form: